 Just like venture capital, there are venture firms that offer capital as debt.
 Venture debt is structured as a term loan, however the tenure and repayment schedule is structured as per the requirements of the MSME Business.
 Generally, venture debt tenures range from six months to three years and the interest rate cost is between 1% and 15%.
 This is accompanied generally by warrants/equity options issued by the Micro, small and medium enterprises in favor of the Venture Debt fund.

 Innovative financing options are available to provide liquidity to smaller companies.
 Factoring is a type of receivables financing where the company sells its entire receivables account to a financing firm at a discount in exchange for funds.
-The receivables account, which is the sum total of all the pending invoices acts as a security for the financing firm.
+The receivables account is the sum total of all the pending invoices, and it acts as a security for the financing firm.
 The financing company or factor has to ensure the credibility of the customers.

 It is a receivable financing option, just like factoring but with certain differences.
 In the case of factoring, companies have to sell their receivables account to factoring firms.
-However, in the case of just-in-time financing, one does not have to sell the receivables account to another company.
-Some new-age just-in-time financing companies like CredAble provide funds at the pre-invoice stage, helping small companies manage liquidity with ease.
+However, in the case of Just-in-time Financing, one does not have to sell the receivables account to another company.
+Some new-age just-in-time financing companies like CredAble provide funds at the pre-invoice stage and post-invoice stage.
+With funding based on milestones and billable events such as Proof of Delivery (POD), Goods received note (GRN), CredAble helps small companies manage liquidity with ease.

 Supply Chain Finance

 Companies can opt for supply chain financing options to receive short-term credit.
 Both bank and non-bank sources provide these liquidity enhancing products.
 Small as well as large suppliers can get access to funds on the basis of the invoices they raised for goods or services.
 To avail of supply chain financing options, MSME business has to ensure that the supplies are regular and creditworthy customers with a proven payment track record.

 Peer to Peer Financing